 Selsdon station – which closed in 1983 (when it was still lit by gas lamps) – was nowhere near here.
 Opened in 1885 as Selsdon Road, it was on the unsuccessful Woodside and South Croydon Railway.

-In 2022 the real estate investment company Aprirose acquired the Selsdon Park hotel, with plans for a lifestyle concept makeover along the lines of a previous venture at Theobalds House in Cheshunt, Hertfordshire.
+In 2022 the real estate investment company Aprirose acquired the Selsdon Park hotel, with plans for a “lifestyle concept makeover” along the lines of a previous venture at Theobalds House in Cheshunt, Hertfordshire.
 Birch (Selsdon) is due to open in Spring 2023.

 In February 1970 Conservative leader Edward Heath convened his key advisors at the Selsdon Park hotel to draw up a new manifesto with an emphasis on tax cuts and free market economics.
 Labour prime minister Harold Wilson saw this as the thinking of a political Neanderthal – whom he branded ‘Selsdon Man’ – but Heath won the election four months later.